srikailash/srikailash.github.io/_posts/2020-06-21-Dad-,-you-are-a-multitasker!!.md

 **Experimentation:**

-He says he personally tries to keep things simple and not experiment but it is common for people to experiment as cost of experimentation is pretty low.(value of hours spent is way less than material value)
+He says he personally tries to keep things simple and not experiment but it is common for people to experiment as cost of experimentation is pretty low.(material value can always be retrieved)

 **Designs:**

-There are jewellery designers that upload in the internet, but it is mostly one customer wanting to get something that other has.(#FOMO)
+There are jewellery designers that upload in the internet, but it is mostly one customer wanting to get something that other has.(FOMO aka market standards :P)

 **Testing:**